 That’s it!
 Gatekeepers are not expected to be social workers or counselors.
 You don’t need to know a lot of details about programs and services.
 After you are trained to recognize warning signs of older adults and people with disabilities at-risk and learn how to make referral.
 You'll be ready to be the “first line of defense” against situations that may be harmful and preventable.

 What happens next?

-Clackamas County Resource Connection staff, with assistance from County health agencies and other social service organizations will assess the situation, and assist in providing whatever help is required for the individual.
+Clackamas County Aging and Disability Resource Center staff, with assistance from County health agencies and other social service organizations, will assess the situation, and assist in providing whatever help is required for the individual.

-To learn more or schedule training for your organization, club, association or any group of five or more, contact the Clackamas County Gatekeeper Coordinator - at ADRC of Oregon's "hub" in Clackamas County at (503)650-5622.
+To learn more, to schedule training for your organization, or to learn how to become a Gatekeeper Trainer, contact the Clackamas County Gatekeeper Coordinator at 503-650-5737.
 There is no charge for this service.

 Be a Gatekeeper – make a difference one caring call at a time!